RP-3

-The RP-3 (from Rocket Projectile 3 inch) was a British air to ground rocket projectile introduced during the Second World War.
+The RP-3 (from Rocket Projectile 3 inch) was a British air-to-ground rocket projectile introduced during the Second World War.
 The "3 inch" designation referred to the nominal diameter of the rocket motor tube.
 The use of a 60 lb warhead gave rise to the alternative name of the "60-pound rocket".
-Though primarily an air-to-ground weapon, it saw limited use in other roles.
+Though an air-to-ground weapon, it saw limited use in other roles.
 They were generally used by British fighter-bomber aircraft against targets such as tanks, trains, motor transport and buildings, as well as by Coastal Command and Royal Navy aircraft against U-boats and ships.

 Use continued post-war, with the last known major operational use being during the Aden Emergency in 1964, where Hawker Hunters flew 642 sorties and fired 2,508 RP-3s in support of Radforce.
-Use continued until the withdrawal from Aden in November 1967, at which point the RP-3 was withdrawn from service in favour of the newer SNEB.
+Use continued until the withdrawal from Aden Protectorate in November 1967, at which point the RP-3 was withdrawn from service in favour of the newer SNEB.
 Concerned about the possibility of shipboard radar setting off the SNEB's electrical ignition, the Royal Navy replaced their RP-3s with a new design, sometimes known as the 2-inch RP.

 History

+Earlier systems

-The first use of rockets fired from aircraft was during World War I. The "unrotated projectiles" (UPs) were Le Prieur rockets which were mounted on the interplane struts of Nieuport fighters.
+The first use of rockets fired from aircraft was during the First World War.
+The "unrotated projectiles" (UPs) were Le Prieur rockets mounted on the interplane struts of Nieuport fighters.
 These were used to attack observation balloons and were reasonably successful.
-Sopwith Baby and Pup and Home Defence B.E.2 fighters also carried rockets.
+Sopwith Baby, Sopwith Pup and Home Defence B.E.2 fighters also carried rockets.

-With the war ended the Royal Air Force, intent on retrenching, forgot about firing rockets from aircraft.
-The British Army, however, did see a use for rockets against low-flying aircraft; from late 1940 parts of Britain were defended by increasing numbers of "Z-Batteries" rockets supplementing the conventional anti-aircraft guns.
+Development

+Starting in 1935, the British began development of new anti-aircraft weapons, including cordite-powered surface-to-air rockets.
+Several models of these Unrotated Projectile (UPs) were introduced, starting with a 7 inch diameter model that saw use both in ground batteries and on larger ships.
+In 1937, new models at 2 inch and 3 inch diameters were introduced.
+By 1938, work on the 2-inch model had been slowed in favour of the 3-inch models which offered performance similar to the QF 3-inch 20 cwt anti-aircraft gun.
+Tests in Bermuda in 1939 suggested that the accuracy was not high enough to be used in a fashion similar to a gun, and development was slowed.

+After the Dunkirk evacuation in 1940 it was clear an attack on the UK was coming, and production was quickly ramped up.
+Still considering the accuracy to be low, they were to be fired in salvos from the "Z-Batteries".
+Consisting largely of light metal tubes on a rotating platform, 7,000 launchers were available by August 1940, although production of the rockets themselves lagged and only 10 rockets each were assigned to 840 launchers.
+Several updated models of the launchers were introduced and the system claimed a small number of aircraft.